 Some people are reluctant to cut the cord to cable for one big reason: sports.
 But fear not — there are still plenty of ways to watch your favorite game, whether it’s football or cricket, without cable.

 Cable and broadcast networks have had a lock on sports viewing for years, and people worry they won’t be able to keep up with their games and teams if they cut the cord.
 After all, sporting events are best watched live, and that means that cable companies and networks were previously the only places to view your favorite team duke it out.
 Take football, for instance.
 Enormous contracts have been signed between the NFL and networks like CBS, FOX and NBC to air live games, which means some digital streaming companies can’t support full-rights packages.
 But the world of TV is changing, and sports is no different.
-There are now many options for sports fans who want to view outside of traditional cable packages.
+There are now many options for sports fans who want to view games outside of traditional cable packages.
 Discover how to watch sports with streaming TV services below.

 Streaming services give you a lot of freedom and flexibility, and there’s an impressive range of choices out there for sports viewing.
 The ones you pick will depend on whether you are a die-hard fan of one or two sports, or a sports nut in general who dabbles in watching all kinds of games.
 Let’s take a look at how to follow some of the most popular choices to help you watch live NFL, NBA, and NHL games, as well as international soccer and other sports.

 YouTube TV is great for watching NFL, as well as other major league sports like major league baseball, hockey, basketball and NCAA football.
 YouTube TV doesn’t air every single NFL game, but has a more robust lineup than most services.
 It also includes ESPN, ESPN2, ESPNU, FS1, NBC Sports, MLB Network, Big Ten Network, SEC Network, Golf Channel, Tennis Channel and MotorTrend, just to name a few.